MarkPThomas/mark.ly/packages/GIS-ly/README.md

 <img alt="atelier demo" src="./docs/demos/demo_po.gif" width="50%" />

 ## Track Cleaning
+Oftentimes a GPS track will contain inaccurate or unwanted data.
+The Track.ly portion of GIS.ly allows automated & manual cleaning of the recording.

 ### Trim Cruft
 GPS tracks may have some cruft (i.e. unwanted data) at the start or end of the track that come from turning the GPS device on at multiple times without starting a new track.
 GIS.ly can detect this & automatically remove it.
 See the [Wiki](https://markpthomas.github.io/wiki/Track-Cruft_52560088.html) for more information.